cyberterr0rist/astro/README.md

 [![Showcase](https://img.shields.io/badge/Video-Showcase-red)](https://youtu.be/gLfO-w7mAq4)

 A Nuker based on Comet Nuker, except the original owner is a very bad maintainer, and he uses outdated libraries.

+The closest nuker to lithium (ily Russian heavy and verlox!!!)

 (Nell is no longer a developer since I added more stuff to claim it's mine now , don't skid Nell or I'll fuck your dad, it has an apache2 license and don't care cry about it bozo JP ily Nell.)
 # Change log